taylordotfish/shellbot/README.md

 To prevent this, start shellbot as root and add the option ``-u
 <shellbot-user>``.

-*Disclaimer: If not done properly, running shellbot can be dangerous!
+*Warning: If not done properly, running shellbot can be dangerous!
 You should set (among other precautions) process limits to avoid fork bombs.
 Be aware that users can start long-running processes with calls to setsid() or setpgrp().*

 What's new
 ----------

+Version 0.2.10:

+* Fixed an issue with unclosed resources; minor code improvements.

 Version 0.2.8-0.2.9: